You may print these details using the button at the bottom of the page. Any changes from now will be outlined here:

 Control descriptions on the maps will be textual for White and Yellow courses and symbolic for the Orange to Black courses.
 Loose control descriptions for the White to Orange courses will be available in both text and symbol formats, and in symbol format only for all remaining courses.

-We plan to put on a string course for the very young, just off the route to the Start; start-times from 10:30 to 14:00.
+The string course for the very young, is just off the route to the Start; start-times from 10:30 to 14:00.
 No charge, prizes for all who enter!

 SIAC hire £2.
 Charge for lost SIAC £65.